andrew-guz/LinuxConfigs/install.md

 GRUB_GFXMODE=2560x1440x16,auto // your resolution here, auto if for error fallback GRUB_GFXPAYLOAD_LINUX=keep
 ```
 There also your can set wallpapper OR theme (only one of it).
 Wallpaper must be tga, png, 8-bit jpg.
+Better store wallpapper somewhere in a boot section, cause it can be separate drive.
 ```
 #GRUB_BACKGROUND="/path/to/wallpaper"
 #GRUB_THEME="/path/to/gfxtheme"